Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: A Generalized Random Routing Policy in the Purely Quality-Driven Regime

-Our next result shows that it is possible to find a suitable $h$-random policy to attain any density which satisfies the inequalities in \eqref{eq:density_necessary} strictly. \begin{corollary} Suppose that $g(\mu)$ satisfies \eqref{eq:density_necessary} strictly.
-Then, $g(\mu)$ is the density function of $\eta_{1,\infty}$ with respect to $F$ under the $h$-random policy where
+At the beginning of this section, we provide the necessary condition~\eqref{eq:boundqddensity} stating that for a function $g(\mu)$ should satisfy to be the density function of $\eta_{1,\infty}^\pi$ with respect to $F$.
+Our next result shows that it is possible to find a suitable $h$-random policy to attain any density which satisfies the inequalities in \eqref{eq:boundqddensity} strictly. \begin{corollary} Suppose that $g(\mu)$ satisfies \eqref{eq:boundqddensity} strictly.
+Then, $g(\mu)$ is the density function of $\eta_{1,\infty}^\pi$ with respect to $F$ under the $h$-random policy where

 \end{corollary}